-It’s another new venue this week on the PGA Tour as we head 25 miles north of the city of Minneappolis, and to the Arnold Palmer designed TPC Twin Cities.
-Toughened up two years ago under a Tom Lehman redesign, the course still remains a largely flat and unprotected parkland track where water hazards (in play on 10 holes) are in play, but unlikely to affect the most in form players this week.
+The PGA Tour heads 25 miles north of the city of Minneapolis and to the Arnold Palmer-designed TPC Twin Cities this week for the third staging of the 3M Open, and the second at this venue.
+Toughened up two years ago under a Tom Lehman redesign, the course still remains a largely flat and unprotected parkland track where water hazards are in play on 10 holes but unlikely to affect the most in-form players this week.

 The Market Leaders

 Dustin Johnson (7/1) looks like a risky market leader at the 3M Open following on from his withdrawal last year on the back of a dreadful opening round.
 That is his only competitive showing at the course to date.
 Last week his game looked in sporadically good shape, and his eighth-place finish - whilst disappointing - still offers much encouragement for the remainder of the season.
 Whether this is the week for him, I'm unsure and at such a short price, he is easy to pass by.

 Louis Oosthuizen (11/1) has never won a tournament on US soil, and looked surprisingly and remarkably troubled when leading last week, as he did in New Orleans a few weeks ago, where he drove into the water on the first playoff hole, effectively ending his chances.
 Oosthuizen didn't play this event last year, but long driving and making the most putts don’t seem to play into the best of his strengths.
 For me, he is far too short to come straight over from St George's and win this week.

 Rob's Betting Tips